 On top of that, patients will receive full access to supportive care from multi-disciplinary team.

-Pure Laparoscopic Adult Donor Hepatectomy
+What is Pure Laparoscopic Adult Donor Hepatectomy?

 One of the major milestones was the introduction of pure laparoscopic adult living donor hepatectomy in 2019.

-At the moment, SGH is one of the leading centres in the region for pure laparoscopic adult living donor hepatectomy where 94% of our living donors underwent laparoscopic hepatectomy since implementation.
+At the moment, SGH is one of the leading centres in the region for pure laparoscopic adult living donor hepatectomy where 90% of our living donors underwent laparoscopic hepatectomy since implementation.

 Several advantages of laparoscopic living donor hepatectomy are: